Jedburgh: History

 Jedburgh began as Jedworð, the "worth" or enclosed settlement on the Jed.
 Later the more familiar word "burgh" was substituted for this, though the original name survives as Jeddart/Jethart.

 Bishop Ecgred of Lindisfarne founded a church at Jedburgh in the 9th century, and King David I of Scotland made it a priory between 1118 and 1138, housing Augustinian monks from Beauvais in France.
 The abbey was founded in 1147, but border wars with England in the 16th century left it a ruin.

 The deeply religious Scottish king Malcolm IV died at Jedburgh in 1165, aged 24.
 His death is thought to have been caused by Paget's disease of bone.

 David I built a castle at Jedburgh, and in 1174 it was one of five fortresses ceded to England.
 It was an occasional royal residence for the Scots.
 It was demolished in 1409.

 In 1258, Jedburgh was a focus of royal attention, with negotiations between Scotland's Alexander III and England's Henry III over the succession to the Scottish throne, leaving the Comyn faction dominant.
 Alexander III was married to Yolande in the abbey in 1285.

 In 1307, James Douglas, fighting for King Robert Bruce, took Jedburgh from the English with little effort.

 Its proximity to England made it subject to raids and skirmishes by both Scottish and English forces but its strategic position also brought the town valuable trade.
 At various times and at various locations the town supported a horse market, a cattle market, a corn market and a butcher market.
 Farm workers and servants also attended hiring fairs seeking employment.

+Jedburgh was burnt in September 1523 by an English force commanded by William Bulmer and Thomas Tempest.
+The Earl of Surrey reported the town had more houses than Berwick-upon-Tweed and six good towers.
+The horses stampeded from the English camp, some into the burning town.
+Such was the panic, Lord Dacre's men said that the Devil was seen amongst them.
+During the war with England now known as the "Rough Wooing", the Scots and their French allies made plans to fortify Jedburgh in 1549, with the advice of Camillo Marini, an Italian military engineer.